 On Friday I’ll be in Wrexham to take part in the DARGANFOD//DISCOVER festival that Mike Corcoran is organising.
 Roughly speaking, it’s a science festival, but there’s a whole lot of stuff crossing over with arts and music too — it looks pretty amazing.
 Lots of credit to Mike for getting it together, and for agreeing to lend his formidable conversation-leading powers to help my talk make a bit more sense.

 Physics in Biology and Science in Music // Ffiseg mewn bioleg a Gwyddoniaeth mewn cerddoriaeth

-Also, the amazing Bryony Benge-Abbott who, among other things, is in charge of exhibitions at the Crick institute, will be taking part…
+Also taking part is the amazing Bryony Benge-Abbott who, among other things, is in charge of exhibitions at the Crick institute.